google/accompanist/flowlayout/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/com.google.accompanist/accompanist-flowlayout)](https://search.maven.org/search?q=g:com.google.accompanist)

+> :warning: This library has been deprecated as official support is now available in Compose 1.4.0.
+Please see our [Migration Guide](https://google.github.io/accompanist/flowlayout/) for how to migrate.

 Flow layouts adapted from the [Jetpack Compose][compose] alpha versions.

 Unlike the standard Row and Column composables, these lay out children in multiple rows/columns if they exceed the available space.